oVirt/ovirt-site/source/event/workshop/netapp-workshop-january-2013.html.md

 # NetApp Workshop January 2013

-An oVirt Workshop will be help at the [NetApp Campus, Sunnyvale, California](http://maps.google.com/maps/place?cid=7052473688898245753&q=netapp+headquarters+sunnyvale&hl=en&t=h&cd=1&cad=src:ppiwlink&ei=PLyqT72BNsf9kAXkxpzeBA&sig2=DivLR8aVzWexkjnlAxpuGw&dtab=2), on January 22-24, 2013.
+An oVirt Workshop is being held at the [NetApp Campus, Sunnyvale, California](http://maps.google.com/maps/place?cid=7052473688898245753&q=netapp+headquarters+sunnyvale&hl=en&t=h&cd=1&cad=src:ppiwlink&ei=PLyqT72BNsf9kAXkxpzeBA&sig2=DivLR8aVzWexkjnlAxpuGw&dtab=2), on January 22-24, 2013.

+oVirt workshops focus on introducing the project, the technologies inside of the sub-projects, and holding technical breakouts for learning and hacking. oVirt Workshops are a community effort and are held at both industry events and the campuses of oVirt board member companies.

 <div class="row">
 <div class="span6">